THE RISE AND FALL OF OGRE CARDBOARD FACTORY

 SUBSEQUENT TURNING POINTS

-1968.
-In [year], the factory produced 12 tons of various types of cardboard daily.
+In 1968, the factory produced 12 tonnes of various types of cardboard daily.
 It was mainly intended for packaging food and industrial goods.
-The cardboard produced at the Ogre factory was used for packaging cakes, bread, perfumes, shoes, knitwear, and other products.
+The cardboard made in Ogre was used to package cakes, bread, perfume, shoes, knitwear, and other products.

-“When buying a cake or a perfume bottle, only a few know that their packaging – the boxes – were made at the Ogre cardboard factory, which supplies such products to our food industry.
-However, it’s a long journey to the consumers until the yellowish-grey mass, pressed, washed, dried, ironed, and cut into strips, becomes cardboard.
-Currently, the team produces seventeen tons of cardboard per day.” [“Cīņa” (The Struggle), January 6, 1977.]
+‘When buying a cake or a bottle of perfume, only a few know that their packaging – the boxes – were made at the Ogre cardboard factory, which supplies such products to our food industry.
+However, it is a long journey until the yellowish-grey mass, pressed, washed, dried, ironed, and cut into strips, becomes cardboard.
+Currently, the team produces seventeen tonnes of cardboard per day.’
+[Cīņa (‘The Struggle’), January 6, 1977.]

-1979.
-In [year], a grocery store was opened across the street from the factory.
-20. century 70.
-In the [year]s, extensive construction of apartment buildings took place for both factory workers and other residents of Ogre, reducing the land owned by the cardboard factory.
+In 1979, a grocery shop was opened across the street from the factory.
+In the 1970s, extensive construction of apartment buildings took place for factory workers and other residents of Ogre, reducing the land area owned by the cardboard factory.

 ADHESIVE TAPE PRODUCTION

 Since September 1985, the plant no longer produced cardboard.
-From April 1986, this enterprise only manufactured adhesive tape for the automotive industry, as well as heat-resistant and moisture-resistant adhesive tape for the furniture industry.
-Even in 1988, when the company had almost no connection to cardboard for three years, the name remained the old one – Ogre Cardboard Factory.
+From April 1986, the enterprise manufactured only adhesive tape for the automotive industry, as well as heat- and moisture-resistant adhesive tape for the furniture industry.
+Even in 1988, although the company had had almost no connection to cardboard production for three years, it still retained its old name – the Ogre Cardboard Factory.

-20th century 90.
-The [year]s are remembered in history not only for the restoration of independence but also as a time of turmoil with the squandering, repurchasing, and reselling of property and many enterprises.
-The factory equipment was sold at auction, most likely to be scrapped, without realizing its true historical value.
+The 1990s are remembered not only for the restoration of Latvia’s independence but also as a time of upheaval, marked by the disposal, resale and repurchasing of property and enterprises.
+The factory equipment was sold at auction, most likely for scrap, without recognition of its historical value.

 “OGRE KANGARI” HIKING TRAIL